 - Extensive tooth decay

-Many dentists recommending removing wisdom teeth at a younger age, before the roots and bone are fully formed, which allows for recovery to be after faster after surgery.
+Many dentists recommend removing wisdom teeth at a younger age, before the roots and bone are fully formed, which allows for recovery to be faster after surgery.
 Therefore, some young adults have their wisdom teeth removed before the wisdom teeth cause problems.

 If you suspect or have been told that your wisdom teeth need to be removed, it’s best to act sooner rather than later before any problems develop.
 The longer you leave them, the more difficult it is to extract them (as the tooth roots become more developed, and the jawbone harder) and the more chances you have of developing problems due to impaction.

 The decision to remove wisdom teeth isn’t always clear.
 Talk to your Aria Dental dentist about the position and health of your wisdom teeth and find out what is recommended in your situation.